I received a call today, and I think that it is a great “not so great” cold call script example. Here is how it started off:

 On this last part of this cold call script example, I am concerned about how he handled the objection.
-Yes, maybe I am not a qualified prospect but he complied with the objection and gave in right away.
-We recommend to try to get around an objection at least 2 to 3 times before moving on.
+Yes, maybe I am not a qualified prospect, but he complied with the objection and gave in right away.
+We recommend trying to get around an objection at least 2 to 3 times before moving on.
 What he could have done is redirect the objection to ask another pre-qualifying question.

 Caller: Listen, if you reach a point where you want to look at something new, please remember my name and come in and see us.
 Again my name is [his name].